TankeuBzile/laravel-dbexport/README.md

 # laravel-dbexport
-A package that manages the export of data from a table in any format
+A package that manages the export of data from a Database in any format